 Zoroark was deliberately designed to be an Ensemble Dark Horse by copying many of Lucario's traits, which works for some and not for others.

 As a powerful version mascot legendary, Reshiram is quite popular, but some find its design to be rather silly.

-The Gen 4 evolutions of older generation Pokemon.
+The Generation IV evolutions of older generation Pokemon.
 Either they're hideous design departures from their pre-evolutions (not helped by many being evolutions of first generation mons) or creative evolutions of otherwise forgettable mons.
 The former opinion was widely held when they were first revealed, but over time, the evolutions grew on many fans.

-Even Series Mascot Pikachu is not immune.
+Pikachu, the Series Mascot.
 Outside of its intended demographic of young children, it has a huge number of fans who love the thing to death, but also has a legion of haters who criticize its overexposure and saccharine cuteness.
 An IGN Pokémon popularity poll placed Pikachu in a surprising 48th place out of all creatures in the series (to be fair, IGN's demographic consists mostly of young adult male gamers).